• Skip to primary navigation

 Gasoline spills, anti-freeze, brake fluid, solvents, and oil can be wiped right up.
 Less expensive garage floor mats that are made overseas are known to stain or break down from exposure to some of these chemicals.

-One thing to be aware of is that the Achilles heel for all garage floor mats are car tires.
-Certain tires can leave black marks where they sit due to the chemicals that leach from them when they are warm.
-Tire marks are much less noticeable on darker colored mats.
+One thing to be aware of is that the Achilles heel for all garage floor mats is car tires.
+Many tires can leave brownish-black marks where they sit.
+This is due to the solvent-based plasticizers that tend to leach from tires when they are warm.
+Tire marks are much less noticeable on black-colored mats.

 Appearance